chaintope/bitcoinrb/README.md

 This parameter is described in https://github.com/chaintope/bitcoinrb/blob/master/lib/bitcoin/chainparams/signet.yml.

+## Test

+This library can use the [libsecp256k1](https://github.com/bitcoin-core/secp256k1/) dynamic library.
+Therefore, some tests require this library.
+In a Linux environment, `spec/lib/libsecp256k1.so` is already located, so there is no need to do anything.
+If you want to test in another environment, please set the library path in the environment variable `TEST_LIBSECP256K1_PATH`.

+The libsecp256k1 library currently tested for operation with this library is `v0.4.0`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bitcoinrb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.